gguillotte/mdsrd5/mdsrd5.md

 ### Actions

-When a monster takes its action, it can choose from the options in the Actions section of its stat block or use one of the actions available to all creatures, such as the Dash or Hide action (see "Actions in Combat").
+When a monster takes its action, it can choose from the options in the Actions section of its stat block or use one of the actions available to all creatures, such as the Dash or Hide action (see [Actions in Combat](#actions-in-combat)).

 #### Melee and Ranged Attacks

 The most common actions that a monster will take in combat are melee and ranged attacks.
 These can be spell attacks or weapon attacks, where the "weapon" might be a manufactured item or a natural weapon, such as a claw or tail spike.
-For more information on different kinds of attacks, see "Making an Attack".
+For more information on different kinds of attacks, see [Making an Attack](#making-an-attack).

 ***Creature vs. Target.*** The target of a melee or ranged attack is usually either one creature or one target, the difference being that a "target" can be a creature or an object.